kr55/ssrs-reports-migration-wizard-docs/docs/getting-started.md

 - Browse and select specific SSRS objects (folders, reports, datasets, data sources).
 - The tool displays a **tree view** of your SSRS folder hierarchy.
 - You can preview object counts by type on the right panel.

+### Migration Options
-- Optionally, check **Migrate subscriptions** to include subscriptions.
+- Check **Migrate subscriptions** to include subscriptions.
-- Optionally, check **Migrate roles** to include security roles at folder, report, dataset and datasource level.
+- Check **Migrate roles** to include security roles at folder, report, dataset and datasource level.
-- Optionally, check **Migrate parameters and defaults** to include report server side report parameters and their default values.
+- Check **Migrate parameters and defaults** to include report server side report parameters and their default values.
+- Check **Rename target folders during migration** to enable **Manage Folder Mapping** screen.

 <img src="../media/select-report-items.png" style="width:75%; height:75%">